Sharing Files/Using Subversion (SVN)

 on our AFS How-To

 page.
 Subdirectories and files created in this directory with an SVN "import" will inherit the parent directory ACLs.
-Memberships of the PTS group(s) used in ACLs can be easily modified at any time, but it is important to get the ACLs set correctly when first establishing the repository.
+Memberships of the PTS group(s) used in ACLs can be easily modified at any time, but it is important to get the group ACLs set correctly before first establishing the repository.

 Creating The SVN Repository